The ACE effort was initiated in 1985 in an era before epigenetics was well-studied. Its artifacts include the ACE pyramid:

 The official ACE pyramid doesn’t accurately reflect current science documented in, for example, Epigenetic effects of early life stress exposure.
 By downplaying Disrupted Neurodevelopment that may begin at conception, the governing agency also implicitly endorses approaches that fail to address prenatal causes for later-life adverse effects.

-If the ACE diagram was drawn in 2015 to incorporate evidence for epigenetics, Disrupted Neurodevelopment wouldn’t be a consequent layer to an ACE base.
+If the ACE diagram was drawn thirty years later in 2015 to incorporate evidence for epigenetics, Disrupted Neurodevelopment wouldn’t be a consequent layer to an ACE base.
 Disrupted Neurodevelopment would be represented by a triangle based at conception:

 What’s an example of current ACE-related scientific evidence that wasn’t present three decades ago and also isn’t represented in the official ACE pyramid?